ajisaac/job-sorting-backend/README.md

 ```

 The app will parse these files when it loads, pop them into the database,<br>
-removing duplicates, using the url as a key.
+removing duplicates, using a hashcode to determine uniqueness. //todo update

-The schema contains a single table that looks like
+The schema contains a single table that looks like this, but changes a lot.
 ```mariadb
 create table job
 (